JakeSteam/blog-programming/_posts/2018-11-25-ensuring-your-android-apps-quality-with-firebase-crashlytics.md

 This data is then aggregated, and widespread issues can be quickly identified and prioritised.
 Unlimited Crashlytics usage is provided for free, and basic integration can be completed in a couple of minutes.

 This post is part of [The Complete Guide to Firebase](https://blog.jakelee.co.uk/search/?q=firebase/).
-Throughout this tutorial, you’ll need access to the [Firebase Crashlytics dashboard](https://console.firebase.google.com/u/0/project/_/crashlytics), and the [official documentation](https://firebase.google.com/docs/crashlytics/) may be useful.
+Throughout this tutorial, you'll need access to the [Firebase Crashlytics dashboard](https://console.firebase.google.com/u/0/project/_/crashlytics), and the [official documentation](https://firebase.google.com/docs/crashlytics/) may be useful.

 ## Implementation

 As always, the entire [Firebase Reference Project is open source](https://github.com/JakeSteam/FirebaseReference), and there is a [pull request for adding Firebase Crashlytics](https://github.com/JakeSteam/FirebaseReference/pull/9) if you just want to see the code changes required.
 This tutorial assumes you already have [Firebase added to your project](/adding-firebase-to-an-android-project/).

-In this tutorial, you’ll learn how to implement Crashlytics into your existing app.
-You’ll also learn how to customise these crash reports, receive crash reports through various platforms, and view your crashes online.
+In this tutorial, you'll learn how to implement Crashlytics into your existing app.
+You'll also learn how to customise these crash reports, receive crash reports through various platforms, and view your crashes online.

 ### Setting up Crashlytics

 #### Web interface

-On the Crashlytics web interface, click “Set up Crashlytics”, then select “This app is new to Crashlytics” and press next.
-That’s it, Crashlytics is now listening for crashes, time to make your app send them!
+On the Crashlytics web interface, click "Set up Crashlytics", then select "This app is new to Crashlytics" and press next.
+That's it, Crashlytics is now listening for crashes, time to make your app send them!

 [![](/wp-content/uploads/2018/11/vHVuA82.png)](/wp-content/uploads/2018/11/vHVuA82.png)